gogo-11/myRecipes/README.md

 - Maven

 ## Installation
-1. Download and install JDK
+1. Download and install JRE
 2. Clone the repository.

 ```